Amzani/asyncapi-metrics-dashboard/README.md

 # AsyncAPI Metrics Dashboard

-This Next.js 14 application parses AsyncAPI metrics from New Relic and displays them for relevant groups, providing a dashboard for viewing these statistics.
+This Next.js 14 application parses AsyncAPI metrics from New Relic and displays them for relevant [Working Groups](https://github.com/orgs/asyncapi/discussions/1037), providing a dashboard for viewing their statistics.
 It employs a Static Site Generation (SSG) model, pre-rendering pages at build time, and updates the data only once daily to ensure optimal performance.

 ## Getting Started